Skip to main content

 Home decor Google Ads - what the Q4 window looks like when you pre-load it right

-Why home decor breaks generic Google Ads playbooks
+Why does home decor break a generic Google Ads playbook?

 Home decor looks simple on the surface: pretty products, clear purchase intent, straightforward Shopping ads.
-Then Q4 arrives and accounts that handled 2.5x ROAS in September suddenly need to handle 5x-6x ROAS on 3x the budget - and most are not structurally ready.
+Then Q4 arrives.
+An account cruising near its annual median suddenly has to hold ROAS on 3x the budget through the gifting peak, and most accounts are not structurally ready for that jump.

 Q4 is not a traffic spike.
 It is a learning problem.
 Google's algorithm needs 3-4 weeks to learn Q4 gifting behavior.
 If you ramp budget in November without pre-built signal, Smart Bidding is learning on the most expensive traffic of the year with the least data.
 The result is a November that spends hard and returns poorly - then a December that stabilises too late to capture the gifting cutoffs.